How to Successfully Appeal Your Criminal Conviction in California

 Step 3: The Court’s Decision

 The Court will not decide the case on the spot, but the three judges will adjourn and discuss the case amongst themselves in private at a later date.
 To win, one party must receive the votes of at least two of the three judges.
 The Court’s decision will be in writing and will explain the reasons why the Court decided as it did.
-Sometimes all three judges won’t agree.
-Two of them will vote one way, and the third will vote another way.
-When this happens, there will be two different decisions – one called the majority and the other called the dissent.
-This is rare but it does happen.
-If the decision is a favorable one for you, the case will either be dismissed or sent back to the trial court for further proceedings (for example, a new trial, a new sentencing hearing, etc.) If the decision is not favorable, the Court will affirm your conviction, meaning that everything will stay as it was.
+If the decision is a favorable one for you, the case will either be dismissed or sent back to the trial court for further proceedings (for example, a new trial, a new sentencing hearing, etc.).
+If the decision is not favorable, the Court will affirm your conviction, meaning that everything will stay as it was.
 If your conviction was affirmed, and you wish to continue to fight your case, where you go from there depends upon whether your case was a felony, misdemeanor, or infraction, and we’ll explain the different procedures next.

 Step 4: Further Review in Felony Cases